Official-Codaisseur-Graduate/cont-testing-client/README.md

 - [Rafael Olivares](https://github.com/rafaelrolivares)
 - [Pedro Abel Diaz](https://github.com/coderhook)

-As three graduates of the Codaisseur Academy in Amsterdam we developed this tool with the help of Rein op ‘t Land and Kelley van Evert -  teachers and developers at Codaisseur.
+As graduates of the Codaisseur Academy in Amsterdam we developed this tool with the help of Rein op ‘t Land and Kelley van Evert -  teachers and developers at Codaisseur.